30440r/gex/README.md

 # Gex is an iOS 14.7 jailbreak using CVE-2021-30807 IOMFB exploit

+## If you want to jailbreak 14.6, 14.7.1, and 14.8 and you have an A12/A13 device use unc0ver v8.0.0 (for 14.7 14.8.1 and the other bionic chips wait for this 😉)

-## rest of this readme is from [jsherman212's exploit repo](https://github.com/jsherman212/iomfb-exploit/blob/main/README.md) and probably stuff that is about the exploit and not this jailbreak tool.
+### rest of this readme is from [jsherman212's exploit repo](https://github.com/jsherman212/iomfb-exploit/blob/main/README.md) and probably stuff that is about the exploit and not this jailbreak tool.

 To tune for A11 and below, use pongo to load xnuspy and build with `SAMPLING_MEMORY=1 make -B`.
 This will enable a test that gathers